jyss88/License-Plate-Reader/README.md

 * Verification - currently, objects are verified as license plates by a specific area to perimeter ratio.
 This could be improved by more advanced techniques, like contour checking, and corner finding.

 ## Prerequisites
-These functions were written in MatLab 2015a, as well as the external library DIPImage.
+These functions were written in MatLab 2015a, as well as the external library DIPImage 2.8.1.
 Installation instructions, and documentation for DIPImage can be found [here](http://www.diplib.org/download).

 ## Included functions